gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 14. Fusion Splicers : Joins fiber optic cables by fusing the fibers together.

+15. Traffic Access Point (TAP) : Is a device that sits between two points in a network (e.g., between a switch and a router) and allows for the monitoring of network traffic without interrupting the data flow.
+It passively copies the data packets and sends them to a monitoring device for analysis.
+Thus, it does not make any disrupting operations.

 ## Software Tools

 1. Wi-Fi analyzer : Used to conduct wireless surveys to ensure proper coverage and to prevent non-desired overlap between wireless access point coverage zones and channels